MidhunBalan/Java8/README.md

 https://github.com/MidhunBalan/Java8/tree/main/src/com/functionalInterface

+* The term Java functional interface was introduced in Java 8.
+* A functional interface in Java is an interface that contains only a single abstract (unimplemented) method.
+* A functional interface can contain default and static methods which do have an implementation, in addition to the single unimplemented method.

 ### Lambda Expression with collections

 Instead of Default natural sorting order if we want customized sorting order then we should go for Comparator interface.